htck/bayeux/README.md

 > Slay mischievous beasts
 > Rule the kingdom

-Two German students originally wrote the Historic Tale Construction Kit, with Flash.
+Two German students originally wrote the _Historic Tale Construction Kit_, with Flash.
 Sadly, their work isn't available anymore, only [remembered](http://netzspannung.org/cat/servlet/CatServlet?cmd=document&subCommand=show&forward=%2Fnetzkollektor%2Foutput%2Fproject.xml&entryId=84868).
 This new application is a tribute, but also an attempt to revive the old [medieval meme](http://knowyourmeme.com/memes/medieval-macros-bayeux-tapestry-parodies), with code and availability that won't get lost.

 ## Features
 This brand new Historic Tale Construction Kit allows you to
 * Drag, drop, scale, rotate any item from the Bayeux image bank
 * Do the same with text with different fonts and colors
-* Bring elements to the front/back of the scene (this **is** life hanging)
+* Bring elements to the front/back of the scene (this **is** life changing)
 * Work on several images (pages) at once
 * Export those pages as PNG or as GIF
 * Save a working copy of your tapestry to your disk, to finish it later